Frédéric Ozanam: Life

 Frédéric Ozanam was born on Friday, 23 April 1813, to Jean and Marie Ozanam.
-He was the fifth of Jean and Marie Ozanam’s 14 children, one of only three to reach adulthood.
-His family, which was of Jewish origin, had been settled in the region around Lyon, France, for many centuries.
+He was the fifth of 14 children, one of only three to reach adulthood.
+His family, which had distant Jewish connections, had been settled in the region around Lyon, France, for many centuries.
 An ancestor of Frédéric, Jacques Ozanam (1640–1717), was a noted mathematician.
 Jean Ozanam, Frédéric's father, had served in the armies of the First French Republic, but with the rise to power of Napoleon Bonaparte, and the founding of the First French Empire, he turned to trade, to teaching, and finally to medicine.

 Ozanam was born in Milan, but brought up in Lyon.
-In his youth, he experienced a period of doubt regarding the Catholic faith, during which he was strongly influenced by one of his teachers at the Collège de Lyon, the priest Abbé Noirot.
+In his youth, he experienced a period of doubt regarding the Catholic faith, during which he was strongly influenced by one of his teachers at the Collège de Lyon, the priest Joseph-Mathias Noirot (known usually as the Abbé Noirot).
 His religious instincts showed themselves early, and in 1831 he published Réflexions sur la Doctrine de Saint-Simon, a pamphlet against Saint-Simonianism, which attracted the attention of the French poet and politician Alphonse de Lamartine who was born in the area.
-Ozanam also found time to help organize and write for the Association for the Propagation of the Faith, a lay Catholic organization founded in the city with the aim of supporting Catholic missionaries, many of which came from the area.
+Ozanam also found time to help organize and write for the Association for the Propagation of the Faith, a lay Catholic organization founded in the city with the aim of supporting Catholic missionaries, many of whom came from the area.
 That autumn he went to study law in Paris, where he suffered a great deal from homesickness.
-Ozanam fell in with the Ampère family (living for a time with the mathematician André-Marie Ampère), and through them with other prominent liberal Catholics of the time, such as Count François-René de Chateaubriand, Jean-Baptiste Henri Lacordaire, and Charles Forbes René de Montalembert.
+Ozanam fell in with the Ampère family (living for a time with the mathematician André-Marie Ampère), and through them with other prominent liberal Catholics of the time, such as Count François-René de Chateaubriand, and Charles Forbes René de Montalembert.

-While still a student, Ozanam took up journalism and contributed considerably to Bailly's Tribune catholique, which became L'Univers, a French Catholic daily newspaper that adopted a strongly ultramontane position.
+While still a student, Ozanam took up journalism and contributed considerably to the Tribune catholique of Bailly, which later became L'Univers, a French Catholic daily newspaper that adopted a strongly ultramontane position.
 Ozanam and his friends revived a discussion group called a "Society of Good Studies" and formed it into a "Conference of History" which quickly became a forum for large and lively discussions among students.
 Their attentions turned frequently to the social teachings of the Gospel.
 At one meeting during a heated debate in which Ozanam and his friends were trying to prove from historical evidence alone the truth of the Catholic Church as the one founded by Christ, their adversaries declared that, though at one time the Church was a source of good, it no longer was.
 One voice issued the challenge, "What is your church doing now?
 What is She doing for the poor of Paris?
 Show us your works and we will believe you!"